evanstaffen/NFL-Hall-of-Fame-Predictions/README.md

 > What are the most important metrics for determining whether a player will make it into the hall of fame?

-> Who is near the the hall of fame status that is not up for nomination yet that should be targeted?
+> Who is near the the hall of fame status that is not up for nomination yet that should be targeted for brand partnerships?

 # Datasets